petervandenabeele/covid19-logarithmic-trending/README.md

 Again, for clarity, both the 1-order (LINEAR) polynomials and the 2-order (QUADRATIC) polynomials are way too simple to describe the complex behavior for anything more then a short extrapolation.
 So, do not use this as a prediction ... maybe use as a possible trend for the next days.

 So, I _hope_ the trendline can be somewhat of a useful indicator for the next days ??
 But, "hope is not a strategy".

-Also, I am not plotting the number of deceased people here.
-That graph shows a very different evolution (much faster relative growth at this moment)!

 ## Data source